K J Patel

 Genotoxic metabolism and the DNA damage response in stem and cancer cells

 Group Leader page

-Our work has shown that metabolism both generalized and intrinsic to blood stem cells unleashes reactive metabolites such as the aldehydes – formaldehyde and acetaldehyde.
-Such metabolites and in these cases simple aldehydes can damage DNA causing the stem cells to die or to accumulate cancer causing mutations.
-Fortunately a two tier protection mechanism ensures that these aldehydes do not irreversibly damage these stem cells.
-Tier 1 protection consist of enzymes that remove such metabolites whilst tier 2 consists of DNA repair mechanisms the fix metabolite inflicted DNA damage.
-The aim of the research of the research projects are:
+Our work has shown that metabolism both generalized and intrinsic to blood stem cells unleashes reactive molecules such as the aldehydes – formaldehyde and acetaldehyde.
+Such metabolites can damage DNA, causing the stem cells to die or to accumulate cancer causing mutations.
+Fortunately a two tier protection mechanism ensures that these aldehydes do not irreversibly damage stem cells.
+Tier 1 protection consist of enzymes that degrade or inactivate metabolites whilst tier 2 consists of DNA repair mechanisms the fix metabolite inflicted DNA damage.
+The aims of the research project are:

-- To identify new genotoxic metabolites that the new tier 1 enzymes remove.
+- To identify the new genotoxic metabolites removed by such novel tier 1 enzymes.

 - To define approaches by which inhibition of two-tier protection might be exploitable to kill certain cancer cells.

-These three broad questions will be addressed by using state of the art genetic and system biological approaches.
-It is anticipated that the answer to these question may have implication of stem cell biology, the ageing process and the origin of certain cancers.
+These three broad questions will be addressed by using state of the art genetics and systems biology.
+It is anticipated that the answer to these questions may have implications for the biology of stem cells, the ageing process and shed light on the origin of certain cancers.

 Endogenous Formaldehyde Is a Hematopoietic Stem Cell Genotoxin and Metabolic Carcinogen.